marcojdelarosa/Fitness-Website/Deliverables/Deliverable4/deliverable4.md

 List the adopted technologies with a brief description and justification for choosing them.

+React - We are using React to write out JavaScript and HTML.
+SQLite -
+PMPN -
+Node.js -
+Figma - We used Figma to finalize the website design for our UX Design.
+Azure - We are using Microsoft Azure to host our website.

 Grading criteria (1 point): This section will be evaluated in terms of correctness, completeness, thoroughness, consistency, coherence, and adequate use of language.

 # Deployment